drewstaylor/colvis-extras/README.md

 @default  "x"<br />
 </p>
-To close the ColVis dropdown menu you click outside of the menu region, or by clicking the main button, or, to get nasty, by settting _fnCollectionHide() after the firing every menu action.
-This init param adds a button to close the dropdown menu, and it's always added as the last menu item.
+To close the ColVis dropdown menu you click outside of the menu region, or by clicking the main button, or, to get nasty, by settting _fnCollectionHide() after every menu action is triggered.
+These init param will add a button to close the dropdown menu.
+It's always added as the last button in the array.

 @example